Susmit-Ullas/Portfolio-Website/README.md

 # Portfolio-Website

-This repository contains all my prototype portfolio websites.
-The latest deployment ready prototype will be updated to [this repository](https://github.com/Susmit-Ullas/Susmit-Ullas.github.io) which will be deployed using GitHub Pages.
+The repository contains a collection of all my prototype portfolio websites.
+The latest deployment ready prototype will be updated to [Susmit-Ullas.github.io Repository](https://github.com/Susmit-Ullas/Susmit-Ullas.github.io) which will be deployed using GitHub Pages.

 ## Contributing